Features Pricing Docs Blog Try Demo Log In Sign Up

 How to take a screenshot of a specific element on a web page

 Every now and then a user writes to me asking: "can I screenshot just one element on the page, not the whole thing?"
-I always say yes.
-And every time, I think — I should really write this up properly.
+I always say yes, and every time I mean to write this up properly.
+So here it is.

-Because the use case comes up a lot.
+The use case comes up a lot.
 You don't need the full page at 3000 pixels tall.
-You need the pricing table.
-Or a chart.
-Or a single product card.
-Everything else is noise you'd have to crop out by hand.
+You need the pricing table, or a chart, or a single product card — everything else is noise you'd have to crop out by hand.

 All three approaches work the same way: you pass a CSS selector, the tool finds that element, and clips the screenshot to its boundaries.
 Playwright and Puppeteer both handle this out of the box.
 The screenshotrun API has a selector parameter that does the same thing in a single HTTP request.
 I'll go through each one below — pick whichever fits your setup.